TheSmashy/TFU/docs/TFU-F3.md

 - Full click OFF to shut down (always starts at 1%)
 - Lockout: unscrew tailcap 1/4 turn

+## Low Voltage Protection (LVP) Behavior – TFU-F3

+The TFU-F3 driver includes built-in **Low Voltage Protection (LVP)**.
+This prevents cell over-discharge and ensures continued safe operation in the field.

+- **Trigger point:** ~3.2V cell voltage
+- **Behavior:**
+  - When attempting to engage **High (100%)**, the light will blink once, then automatically step back to **Med2 (35%)**.
+  - This is not a fault condition.
+It is the driver signaling that the cell voltage is below the threshold for sustained maximum output.
+- **Result:** The light remains operational at reduced levels rather than cutting off completely, extending usable runtime while protecting the cell.

+### Field Notes
+- If you encounter blink + fallback, **swap or recharge the cell**.
+- Behavior is most often observed during extended patrols or after leaving a cell in the light down to storage voltage.
+- Do not bypass LVP.
+It is integral to safe operation and preserves both the driver and 18650 cells.

 ## Build Quality

 - Tail spring bypass, max current, instant ON